 Improve the airflow

 There are lots of ways in which you can improve the airflow around your home.
 Fans can be great but in extreme heat, they can just end up blowing hot air around.
 So place them strategically pointing outside, slightly towards the windows – they will then push out the hot air.
 If you have a ceiling fan set them anti-clockwise to pull the hot air away.
-Also, in the morning, open all the doors as closed doors in summer can makes rooms feel like ovens.
+Also, in the morning, open all the doors as closed doors in summer can make rooms feel like ovens.

 Rethink your flooring

-Thick carpets retain heat and act as a form of insulation whereas Real wood and laminate flooring stays cool during the summer months and it’s easy to clean.
+Thick carpets retain heat and act as a form of insulation whereas Real wood and laminate flooring stay cool during the summer months and it’s easy to clean.
 If you’re concerned about feeling too cold during the winter months; lay some wood flooring, and then cover it up with some thick rugs by the start of November.

 Lose some loft insulation

 Most modern homes have an awful lot of insulation in the loft these days – brilliant during the winter because your house doesn’t lose too much heat.
 However, in the summer it may feel too hot, and so it makes sense to remove some of the insulation.
-Be careful because lots of building companies use fibreglass, and that can make your skin itch and cause irritations.
+Be careful because lots of building companies use fiberglass, and that can make your skin itch and cause irritations.
 However, if you wear some gloves; you can avoid any adverse effects.
 Don’t move the insulation out of your loft though – you only need to roll the material and place black bags over each end to ensure it stops working as it otherwise would have done.
 You can then reverse the process when the temperature drops.

 Now you have some of the best strategies for staying cool at home this summer.
 Don’t struggle through the season feeling uncomfortable.
 Your home is your sanctuary and your place to re-energise and relax.
 Nothing should stand in the way of you achieving that goal.